GerHobbelt/uni-algo/README.md

 Security means:
 - None of the functions can ever produce an ill-formed UTF-8/16/32 sequence, even if the input was some random bytes;
   this also means that the data can never cause an undefined behavior.
 - All standards are followed exactly as written, which also means that all the Unicode algorithms are conformant with The Unicode Standard.
 - Test files provided by The Unicode Standard are used with many other tests.
 - The library never uses dangerous things like pointer casts etc.
 - The library has two levels: a low level of pure algorithms where very few things are allowed, and a wrapper level of very easy-to-use functions and ranges.
 - The library does not use raw pointers or C arrays, and uses safe iterators and arrays with bounds checks through [the safe layer](https://github.com/uni-algo/uni-algo/blob/main/doc/SAFE_LAYER.md) in debug, with the ability to enable it in release.
 - GCC with `-Wall` and many extra warnings is used in the development and Clang-Tidy is used as a static analyzer.

 Performance means:
-- The library is designed for the performance from the beginning.
+- The library is designed for performance from the beginning.
 - The performance is at least the same as other implementations.
 - Most of the optimization techniques that are mentioned in The Unicode Standard are used.
 - The library uses low-level optimizations when it's possible.